 - Go to the thermostat and turn off your air conditioner all the way.

 - View other areas of your system through which air flows to make sure air is not restricted.
 Make certain your air filters are clean and all the registers and vents are open.

 - Belleville has most experienced HVAC technicians at D&K Home Services by Enercare, call now and arrange your air conditioner service.
 Whether your air conditioner is low on refrigerant or the evaporator coil is restricted, this is a situation that should be dealt with by AC professionals.

 Now find a good cool spot in front of the fan and wait for your technician to arrive.
 They will be able to make a professional diagnosis of the particular problem with your air conditioner and let you know what kind of air conditioner service you will need to remedy the problem.
-Call D & K Heating Service Experts at 613-707-2421 today or go online to make your air conditioner service appointment now.
+Call D & K Heating by Service Experts at 613-707-2421 today or go online to make your air conditioner service appointment now.